julianschill/klipper-led_effect/docs/LED_Effect.md

 the colors will follow this pattern in reverse until the temperature falls below the minimum temperature specified in the config.
 This can be used to indicate the hotend or bed is in a safe state to touch.

+#### Temperature
+    Effect Rate:  20  Cold Temperature
+    Cutoff:       80  Hot Temperature
+    Palette:          Color values to blend from Cold to Hot The temperature of the configured heater determines the color in a gradient over the palette.
+When only one color is defined in the palette, the brightness of that color is defined by the temperature.

 #### Fire
     Effect Rate:  45  Probability of "sparking"